 - R Mitchell

 "As a STEM girly myself, the science parts of the book didn't give me pause.
 I’m sure the author was taking some liberties for the sake of storytelling (it is fiction after all!) but I had no issues with the more fantastical and/or speculative elements. ..
 Bottom line at the bottom, I agree with the other reviewers that it was a fun ride.
-The story progressed logically and inexorably toward a conclusion that was difficult to predict in advance, and I appreciated that even at the denouement it was left open for the reader to contemtplate and decide for themselves! "
+The story progressed logically and inexorably toward a conclusion that was difficult to predict in advance, and I appreciated that even at the denouement it was left open for the reader to contemplate and decide for themselves! "

 - B.